Glenn Stok has a Master of Science degree and applies his research to educate his readers with information on science and philosophy.

 How Did Humans Evolve to Feel Awe?

 As humans have evolved, fear has caused us to avoid dangerous situations, thereby assuring humans' continued evolution.

 Anger has also been linked to evolution.
-Since it promotes an emotion that either gives one the strength to fight, or feeling the need to get away from a troubling situation.
+It promotes an emotion that either gives one the strength to fight or feeling the need to get away from a troubling situation.